Non-perturbative guiding center model for magnetized plasmas

 {Theorem 3 in supplementary material gives explicit formulas for the non-perturbative guiding center equations of motion for general $\bm{B}$.} For $\bm{B}= B(x,y)\,\bm{e}_z$, the results simplify to $\dot{X} = U/D, \dot{Y} = V/D, \dot{r} = 0$, where

 Here $\mathcal{J}_\Sigma = \mathcal{J}\mid \Sigma$ denotes restriction of the non-perturbative adiabatic invariant to the guiding center Poincar\'e section.
-We remark that these non-perturbative guiding center evolution laws are exact granted existence of the non-perturbative $U(1)$-symmetry generated by $\mathcal{R}$.
+These non-perturbative guiding center evolution laws are exact granted existence of the non-perturbative $U(1)$-symmetry generated by $\mathcal{R}$.

-Although the formulas \eqref{NPGC_UV}-\eqref{NPGC_D} reveal the central role played by the adiabatic invariant in guiding center modeling, they cannot be numerically simulated without an expression for $\mathcal{J}_\Sigma$.
+Although formulas \eqref{NPGC_UV}-\eqref{NPGC_D} reveal the central role played by the adiabatic invariant in guiding center modeling, they cannot be numerically simulated without an expression for $\mathcal{J}_\Sigma$.
 In the perturbative regime, $\epsilon\ll 1$, truncations of the magnetic moment asymptotic series, such as the second-order result \cite{Burby_gc_2013} for $\bm{B} = B(x,y)\,\bm{e}_z$,

-can be used to overcome this challenge.
-On the other hand, in the non-perturbative regime identified in Fig.~\ref{fig:epsilons}, the traditional truncated series representation for $\mathcal{J}_{\Sigma}$ fails.
+provide this missing ingredient.
+On the other hand, Fig.~\ref{fig:epsilons} demonstrates inadequacy of truncated series representations in the non-perturbative regime.